 The intention of this sequence is to present number theory, the "Queen of Mathematics" through its historical development.
 Being one of the oldest mathematical disciplines, number theory, in the course of its history, both benefited from and contributed to such major mathematical areas as geometry, algebra and analysis.
 These courses will be especially beneficial for honor students planning to pursue careers in mathematics, physics, computer science and education, but may be of interest to engineering students as well.

-An Introduction to the Theory of Numbers, G. Hardy and E. Wright A Course in Number Theory, (2nd edition), H. Rose A Friendly Introduction to Number Theory, Silverman An Introduction to the Theory of Numbers, I. Niven, H.S.
+An Introduction to the Theory of Numbers, G. Hardy and E. Wright A Course in Number Theory, (2nd edition), H. Rose An Introduction to the Theory of Numbers, I. Niven, H.S.
 Zukkerman, H.L.
 Montgomery